Our Family is Coming Home!

 - Salads with choices of toppings and dressing.

-Make sure you plan your meals out completely and have a “plan B”.
-You will need to adjust based on activities, appetites, and weather.
+In the end, make sure you plan your meals out completely and have a “plan B”.
+Furthermore, you will need to make adjustments based on activities, appetites, and weather too.
 Lots to think about, I know.
 Even in winter, I try to plan for some grilling with delicious side dishes.

 - BBQ Ribs